 . - To meet the increased demand in storage etcd-druid already configures each etcd member to auto-compact and it also configures periodic defragmentation of the etcd DB.
 The only case this will not help is when you only have unique writes all the time.

-Note: Care should be taken with usage of VPA.
+Care should be taken with usage of VPA.
 While it helps to vertically scale up etcd-member pods, it also can cause transient quorum loss.
-This is a direct consequence of the design of VPA - where recommendation is done by Recommender component, Updater evicts the pods that do not have the resources recommended by the
+This is a direct consequence of the design of VPA - where recommendation is done by Recommender component, Updater evicts the pods that do not have the resources recommended by the Recommender

 and Admission Controller which updates the resources on the Pods.
 All these three components act asynchronously and can fail independently, so while VPA respects PDB’s it can easily enter into a state where updater evicts a pod while respecting PDB but the admission controller fails to apply the recommendation.
 The pod comes with a default resources which still differ from the recommended values, thus causing a repeat eviction.
 There are other race conditions that can also occur and one needs to be careful of using VPA for quorum based workloads.